These definitions may be used as a stand-alone quick reference on safety issues generally, but mainly relates to terms used within the safety manual.

-This is a statutory requirement of most WOSH legislations around the world.
-The object is to gather information from all stakeholders in the organisation so as to allow effective participation in the establishment of meaningful health and safety policies and procedures.
+This is a statutory requirement of most OSH legislations around the world.
+The object is to gather information from all stakeholders in the organization so as to allow effective participation in the establishment of meaningful health and safety policies and procedures.

 These are usually made at the time of the incident being recorded, or as soon as possible thereafter.
 They contain factual observations, conversations – first person, though hearsay asides may also be recorded (hearsay should always be noted as ‘hearsay’), and sensual observations.
 Contemporaneous notes may be referred to should the memory become exhausted during court proceedings.
 (Court permission should be asked for as a courtesy in such a case).

 Usually relates to the steps required to keep a hazard from causing injury, illness and/or damage.
 See Control-ability

 Refer also to ‘judgment’ (below), and ‘practicability’.

 This is information presented from first hand observation.